 Tip: I love trying regional foods, and when I’m traveling domestically or abroad I explore markets for staples like spices, cheese, bread, olives, dried or fresh fruit—anything that adds to my portable pantry.
 Here’s to a summer season free of freeze-dried.

-- Kosher salt: Minus the iodine and other additives, with larger, flat grains that are easy to pinch between fingertips cold or sore from a day of Nordic pursuits or climbing.
-MSR makes great moisture-resistant, BPA-free salt, pepper, and spice shakers.
+Minus the iodine and other additives, with larger, flat grains that are easy to pinch between fingertips cold or sore from a day of Nordic pursuits or climbing.
+MSR makes great moisture-resistant, BPA-free salt and pepper and spice shakers.

 5 things that aren’t essential but will improve any dish:

 1. Nut Oils